 LSD (lysergic acid diethylamide), also known as acid, is one of the most potent mood-changing drugs.
 Most commonly found in a tablet or absorbent paper form, LSD creates a sensational mind-altering “trip”.

-The Raleigh House was designed to help our clients heal with their mind as well as their body.
-We strive to maintain a home-like environment where clients feel comfortable and inspired to get better.
+The Raleigh House addiction treatment programs are designed to help our clients heal their mind and body.
+We strive to maintain a home-like environment where clients feel comfortable and inspired to change and overcome addiction.
 Clients are assigned a treatment team during the assessment process that consists of clinical, psychiatry and nursing staff.
 The team will offer support, reassurance and safety along the way.

 Although it is not common to have physical withdrawal symptoms from heavy LSD use, it is normal to experience long-term effects from the hallucinogen.
 Clients may notice dramatic mood swings, distortions of perception, delusional beliefs and radically disorganized thought patterns.
 If you begin experiencing these symptoms in treatment at The Raleigh House, your master’s level clinical team will be there to walk you through these symptoms.
 Our staff will make it their priority to keep you feeling safe and comfortable.

 LSD is believed to affect your brain’s response to serotonin, a neurotransmitter that controls your emotions, moods and perceptions.
 At The Raleigh House, group and individual therapy sessions are places to discover how to cope in a healthy way while making behavioral changes.
 These sessions focus on building self-awareness, emotional maturity and mood stabilization.
 Groups are held daily and individual sessions are determined between the client and their primary therapist.